zouchao2010/Litesight/README.md

 Litesight coming soon..

-# *flappysight*
+# *Litesight*

-*Flappysight* is an open-source FlappyDEV blockchain explorer with complete REST and websocket APIs.
+*Litesight* is an open-source Litecoin blockchain explorer with complete REST and websocket APIs.
-Flappysight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+Litesight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

-Check some screenshots and more details at [flappysight's project homepage](https://github.com/FlappyDEV/flappysight).
+Check some screenshots and more details at [litesight's project homepage](https://github.com/pembo210/Litesight).

-*Flappysight* project is now split in two repositories.
-One for the [API](https://github.com/FlappyDEV/flappysight-api) and for the front-end.
+*Litesight* project is now split in two repositories.
+One for the [API](https://github.com/pembo210/Litesight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.